testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ## ⚪️ 5.
-Teardown the DB only in a CI environment.
+Teardown the DB only in a CI environment

 :white_check_mark:  **Do:**
 In a typical multi-process test runner, the infrastructure should be started in a global setup process - Most test runners have a dedicated hook for this.
 Otherwise, database will get initiated in every process which is very wasteful.